Do you think sexual harassment of women at the workplace is committed by men only?

 6. Give Healthy Work Environment to Employees

-Maintenance of appropriate work environment is necessary for the employer to create a harmonious workplace.
+Maintenance of an appropriate work environment is necessary for the employer to create a harmonious workplace.
 Promoting values like respecting a colleague, or being aware of the kind of language and tone to be used in the premises of the company should be a priority.
 The companies should also train their employees to avoid any misinterpretations or filing any false complaints.

 How We Can Help?

-We at Muds Management Consultancy Firm are a team of experts who specialise in PoSH Act.
-Our team of experts can help you in dealing with any act of sexual misconduct or inappropriate behaviour from any of your colleague or your senior.
+We at Muds Management Consultancy Firm are a team of experts who specialise in the PoSH Act.
+Our team of experts can help you in dealing with any act of sexual misconduct or inappropriate behaviour from any of your colleagues or your senior.
 We will help you in the whole process of filing the PoSH complaint and other legalities of the concerned matter.
 We provide complete legal support to our clients and ensure that they get to work again with the same sense of dignity.

 We also work with corporates to create awareness among their workforce about PoSH Act 2013 via Offline and Online Training.
 We also help corporates in the management of sexual harassment policies like